zxing-js/library/readme.md

 `npm run build.node`

-And the files will be available in `build-node` folder.
+And the files will be available in `build/commonjs` folder.

 To use in node you will need to provide an implementation of [`LuminanceSource`](https://github.com/aleris/zxing-typescript/blob/master/src/core/LuminanceSource.ts) for an image.
 A starting point is [`SharpImageLuminanceSource`](https://github.com/aleris/zxing-typescript/blob/master/src/test/core/SharpImageLuminanceSource.ts) from tests that is using [sharp image processing](https://github.com/lovell/sharp) node library.